jarokaz/Azure_AI_Infrastructure/Labs/Lab02-Distributed-ASGD/readme.md

-# Running a training job on a cluster of GPUs using asynchronoues SGD in tensorflow
+# Running a training job on a cluster of GPUs using asynchronoues SGD

 ### Get cluster status